Southernmost settlements: Southernmost city

+The southernmost city with a population of over one million is Melbourne, Australia.

 Settlements of more than 1,000 inhabitants south of 45°S

 This is a list of all settlements south of the 45th parallel south with over 1,000 permanent inhabitants.

 Southernmost settlements outside Antarctica

 This list of settlements excludes research stations in Antarctica and its surrounding islands.